Ålvik: Economy

 The former Bjølvefossen A/S is the village's main employer, it has historically dominated to such an extent that the village has been referred to as the most typical monotown in Norway.
 It is now a subsidiary of Elkem, Elkem Bjølvefossen, which in turn is owned by China National Bluestar.
 In 2006 it was decided to move ferrosilicon production to Elkem Iceland, and at that time the plant had a staff of about 160.
 Elkem has since announced that the old production will be replaced by a process recycling waste from aluminium production, which will require a staff of about 60.
 However, as of March 2012, production was still running at full capacity, and hiring new staff was being discussed.

 Nye Bjølvo hydroelectric power plant.
 The original building is seen in the background.

 Bjølvo kraftverk, the hydroelectric plant originally built to power industrial production was returned to state ownership by escheat in 1964, and is now owned by Statkraft.
 The current, modernised plant, Nye Bjølvo, was completed in 2006 and at that time had the highest free-fall pressure shaft of any European hydroelectric plant, at more than 600 m.
 It has a yearly output of about 390 GWh.
 The plant exploits the reservoir Bjølsegrøvatnet, which has a regulated surface at 850–879 meters above sea level.

-The municipality of Kvam runs the following public services in Ålvik: a kindergarten, a school covering the 1st through 7th grades, a medical office and a care home.
+Kvam Municipality runs the following public services in Ålvik: a kindergarten, a school covering the 1st through 7th grades, a medical office and a care home.